codebar/tutorials/html/lesson1/tutorial.md

 ---

 ##Objectives

 In this tutorial we are going to look at:

 * What is HTML?
+* HTML elements
+* Webpage structure
 * Fundamental HTML elements
-* Webpage structure
 * Special HTML characters
 * HTML commenting

 ##Goal

-By the end of this tutorial you will have build [this.](http://codebar.github.io/tutorials/html/lesson1/example.html "I love owls")
+By the end of this tutorial you will have build [this webpage.](http://codebar.github.io/tutorials/html/lesson1/example.html "I love owls")

 ## What is HTML?